STUDENT BENEFITS AND COSTS

 Here you can read about the benefits of studying in Perho Culinary, Tourism and Business College.
 How you can balance study and another cost of living.
 Tuition and the lunch and the morning porridge are free of charge for the students.
 If you like you can buy breakfast and afternoon coffee at low student prices.
 The students have their meals according to the meal schedules.
 The school nurse is available for the students at Perho four times a week.

 The studies are mainly free of charge.
-However, students need to make some study-related purchases in the course of their studies, such as study materials, the curriculum, the name tag and the given out material, work uniforms, work shoes, and knives.
-All student acquire both the waiter/waitress and the cook’s work uniform.
+However, students need to make some study-related purchases in the course of their studies, such as study materials, the Flexim pass, the curriculum, the name tag and the given out material, eKokki—study material in English, work uniforms, work shoes, and knives.
 The total costs of the whole studies will amount to slightly more than 700 euros.
 The student may need to buy some other study materials also later during the studies.

 Student financial aid